-Gadgets have become an integral part of modern life.
-In fact, many of us are obsessed with them.
-We virtually never go a day without using a device.
+Gadgets have become an essential part of modern life.
+Many of us are even obsessed with them.
+We rarely go a day without using a device.

 We’ll find out.